gruntwork-io/docs/docs/guides/stay-up-to-date/cis/cis-1.5.0/deployment-walkthrough/step-2-update-references-to-the-gruntwork-infrastructure-as-code-library.md

 is included in this guide.

-The CIS AWS Foundations Benchmark v1.5.0 includes a requirement to "Ensure no security groups allow ingress from ::/0 to remote server administration ports", Patcher also includes a patch that configures terragrunt to scan your infrastructure and enforce this requirement.
+The CIS AWS Foundations Benchmark v1.5.0 includes a requirement to "Ensure no security groups allow ingress from ::/0 to remote server administration ports", Patcher also includes a patch that configures `tflint` with the [gruntwork-io/tflint-ruleset-aws-cis](https://github.com/gruntwork-patcher-dev/tflint-ruleset-aws-cis) to scan your infrastructure and enforce this requirement.
+Terragrunt now supports running `tflint` as a `before_hooks`.

 ### 2A.1 Installing Patcher